 Initially, the idea of running containers was that all containers and their data will be stateless and ephemeral – i.e. they can be destroyed or rescheduled without any consequence.
 However, this does not apply to databases, root images and sometimes other data, as they need to survive reboots and failures on both software and hardware levels.

 This was realized surprisingly late in the ecosystem.
-But now it seems that K8s practitioners realized this and persistent storage is becoming the default storage for containers.
+But now it seems that K8s practitioners realized this and persistent storage is becoming the default datastore for containers, especially since the introduction of the CSI interface.
 We’ve seen the same development in other cloud-native ecosystems, such as Amazon EC2 and OpenStack.

 And it’s all best done by software.
 Software-defined storage solutions enable users to provide scalable and highly-available storage for their containerized apps.
 This can be done by old-school SANs and All-Flash Arrays (AFA), but it does not fit in the fluid, software-driven world of containers.